bjstarosta/displot/README.md

 ## Acknowledgments

-* Simon Kraeusel for his original SADC work which inspired this piece of software.
+* Simon Kraeusel for his original SADC work which inspired this piece of software
+* Ben Hourahine for useful discussions and support